turri21/SDRAMStressTest/deca/README.md

 ![pinout_deca](pinout_deca.png)

 This core just makes use of SDRAM pinout.
-If not used HDMI could be uses VGA output also.
+If not used HDMI could be used VGA output also.

 For 444 video DAC use all VGA pins.
 For 333 video DAC connect MSB from addon to MSB of location assignment (e.g. connect pin VGAR2 from Waveshare addon to VGA_R[3] Deca pin).